olaa993/git_workshop/README.md

 # git_workshop
 An introduction to Git for me
+Just gitting started